fau-masters-collected-works-cgarbin/llm-github-issues/README.md

 1. Select the _"gpt-3.5"_ model.
 1. Select the GitHub issue `https://github.com/openai/openai-python/issues/488` from the sample list.
-1. Click on the _"Generate summary with..."_ button.
+1. Click the _"Generate summary with..."_ button.

-We get a summary for the comments like this one.
+We get a summary of the comments like this one.

 <!-- markdownlint-disable-next-line MD033 -->
 <img src="docs/prompt-original.jpg" alt="Comment summary with the original prompt"/>